Rondale Moore: Professional career

+Arizona Cardinals

-Moore was selected by the Arizona Cardinals in the second round with the 49th overall pick in the 2021 NFL Draft.
+Moore was selected by the Arizona Cardinals in the second round with the 49th overall pick in the 2021 NFL draft.
 He signed his four-year rookie contract with Arizona on June 9, 2021.

-Moore entered the 2021 season fourth on the Cardinals wide receiver depth chart.
+He entered the 2021 season fourth on the Cardinals' wide receiver depth chart.
 In his second career game, Moore scored his first NFL touchdown on a 77-yard pass from Kyler Murray in the second quarter against the Minnesota Vikings.
 He finished the season with 54 catches for 435 yards and one touchdown.

 After missing the first three games due to a hamstring injury, Moore made his 2022 debut in Week 4.
 He started the next eight games before being placed on injured reserve on December 14, 2022.
 Moore finished the 2022 season with 41 receptions for 414 receiving yards and one receiving touchdown.

+Atlanta Falcons

+On March 14, 2024, Moore was traded to the Atlanta Falcons in exchange for quarterback Desmond Ridder.
+On August 8, Moore was placed on season-ending injured reserve following a knee injury in training camp.

+Minnesota Vikings

+On March 19, 2025, the Minnesota Vikings signed Moore to a one-year, $2 million contract.
+On August 9, Moore suffered a season-ending knee injury during a preseason game against the Houston Texans and had to be carted off the field.
+The injury happened as Texans linebacker Jamal Hill tackled Moore along the sideline as Moore was returning a punt from Tommy Townsend.
+On August 12, Moore was placed on the injured reserve for the second consecutive year.